-Partnership with RIDEM- RIDOT and RIDEM's DFW and Office of Water Resources -
+5.6.2 Partnership with RIDEM- RIDOT and RIDEM's DFW and Office of Water Resources ecological connectivity.

-The agencies have developed a partnership that is essential to meeting the challenges of providing for the safety and mobility of people while conserving wildlife and ecological connectivity.
 This partnership must be supported and utilized to integrate the Rhode Island Wildlife Action Plan (RI WAP) into public infrastructure planning.
 For effective, meaningful local and regional conservation, conservation planning needs to be institutionalized and extend beyond the requirements of current regulatory frameworks.
 This partnership should seek to identify outside and non-traditional funding to accomplish this work.